 - To provide firms with an environment in which to trial cross-border solutions.

 After the end of the consultation, the GFIN discussed further development of our core functions and next steps of the network.
 Alongside discussions on the sharing of experience, regulators involved agreed to launch a pilot phase of cross-border testing (for firms) and to formalise the membership and governance structure for regulators and international organisations interested in joining the Network.

 Following the consultation feedback, the GFIN:

-- As part of the finalised terms of reference for governance and membership, expanding from the founding 12 members, the group now includes 50 organisations.
+- As part of the finalised terms of reference for governance and membership, expanding from the founding 12 members, the group now includes over 70 organisations.
 Financial regulators and related organisations with a commitment to supporting innovation in the interest of consumers are invited to join.

 24/10/2019: Information added GFIN moved to quarterly new member application review.
 Update to reflect 12 new members